 Not defecating outdoors except in latrines with proper sewage disposal

 Effective sewage disposal systems can help prevent this infection from spreading.

-Sometimes a single large dose of albendazole or mebendazole is given to groups of people, particularly children, who are at risk of being infected with Ascaris (and other worms spread through contaminated soil, such as hookworms Hookworm Infection Hookworm infection is an infection of the intestines that can cause an itchy rash, respiratory and gastrointestinal problems, and eventually iron deficiency anemia due to ongoing loss of blood... read more and whipworm Whipworm Infection Whipworm infection is an intestinal infection caused by the roundworm Trichuris trichiura.
-People acquire the infection by eating foods contaminated with soil that contains whipworm eggs or... read more ).
+Sometimes a single large dose of albendazole or mebendazole is given to groups of people, particularly children, who are at risk of being infected with Ascaris (and other worms spread through contaminated soil, such as hookworms Hookworm Infection Hookworm infection is a roundworm infection of the intestines that can cause an itchy rash, respiratory and gastrointestinal problems, and eventually iron deficiency anemia due to ongoing loss... read more and whipworm Whipworm Infection Whipworm infection is an intestinal infection caused by the roundworm Trichuris trichiura.
+People acquire the infection by eating foods contaminated with soil that contains whipworm eggs... read more ).
 This treatment helps prevent complications of these infections.

 Treatment of Ascariasis

 A drug used to treat worm infections (anthelmintic drug)